github/codeql/README.md

 ## How do I learn CodeQL and run queries?

 There is [extensive documentation](https://help.semmle.com/QL/learn-ql/) on getting started with writing CodeQL.
-You can use the [interactive query console](https://lgtm.com/help/lgtm/using-query-console) on LGTM.com or the [QL for Eclipse](https://lgtm.com/help/lgtm/running-queries-ide) plugin to try out your queries on any open-source project that's currently being analyzed.
+You can use the [interactive query console](https://lgtm.com/help/lgtm/using-query-console) on LGTM.com or the [QL for Eclipse](https://lgtm.com/help/lgtm/running-queries-ide) plugin to try out your queries on any open source project that's currently being analyzed.

 ## Contributing